-The common rabbit pinworm (an Oxyurid called Passalurus ambiguus) is an internal (intestinal) parasite found in rabbits.
-It does not cause a serious health threat to rabbits, but it can cause uncomfortable itching and skin inflammation or redness around their hind ends and anus.
+The common rabbit pinworm (Passalurus ambiguus) is an intestinal parasite.
+It does not pose a serious health threat and often lives unnoticed in rabbits, but it can cause uncomfortable itching and skin inflammation or redness around their hind ends and anus.
 P.ambiguus is a species-specific parasite, meaning that it only lives in rabbits.

 Pinworms live in the small intestines, cecum (large intestine), and colon of rabbits.
 They pass their eggs into the environment through the rabbit's feces.